totaljs/examples/readme.md

-# Examples

-Nedokončené:

-- framework-schema-and-validation

-upraviť URL adresy na serveri na injected

----

 ## IMPORTANT NOTE:

-All examples are customized for `+v1.9.x` version.
+All examples are customized for `+v2.0.x` version.

 ---